 Our work across a range of projects has reminded us just how important relationships are in children and families services.
 This may seem obvious.
 Ask any children's social worker and surely they will say that establishing empathic relationships with families in important.
-Yet, a recurring theme in our evaluations in the last year or so has been parents telling us how rarely they have felt valued and respected by workers.
+Yet, a recurring theme in our evaluations has been parents telling us how rarely they have felt valued and respected by workers.

 As one parent told us:

 "No one has have ever listened to me in my whole life".

 We had a similar experience when evaluating Barnardo's ReachOut project in Rotherham.
 What people valued most about the project was the honest and respectful approach of workers who were willing to challenge when they needed to, but essentially supported parents and children in their relationships with each other: